stevemuller04/lsys.js/README.md

 ## Basic usage

-It is enough to include the library in the `<head>` your HTML document:
+It is enough to include the library in the `<head>` of your HTML document:

 ```html
 <script type="text/javascript" src="lsys.js"></script>